Digital-Business-Council/Digital-Business-Council.github.io/_posts/blogs/2017-05-17-Exchange-Summit-Orlando.md

 date: 2017-05-17 14:35:00 +1000
 categories: blog
 comments: true
-permalink:/exchange-summit-Orlando-2017
+permalink: /exchange-summit-Orlando-2017
+excerpt-image:
-except: On the 25th and 26th of April Peter Strong, Chair of the Digital Business Council and CEO of Small Business Organisations of Australia (COSBOA) presented at the Exchange Summit in Orlando.
-The Exchange Summit: eInvoicing and Beyond presents opportunities at a global level to network and meet experts in the eInvoicing and Procure to Pay sector.
+excerpt: "On the 25th and 26th of April Peter Strong, Chair of the Digital Business Council and CEO of Small Business Organisations of Australia (COSBOA) presented at the Exchange Summit in Orlando.
+The Exchange Summit: eInvoicing and Beyond presents opportunities at a global level to network and meet experts in the eInvoicing and Procure to Pay sector..."
 ---

 On the 25th and 26th